brigitta muntendorf

 Her settings range from instrumental, choral, and orchestral music to audio-visual (AR-)installations and trans-digital music/dance theater.
 Her artistic research on 3D-Audio and AI-Voice Clones takes place in scientific-artistic collaborations with partners such as d&b audio and S+T+ARTS / Ars Electronica.

-Her works have been invited to international festivals worldwide, including Festival d’Automne Paris, Wiener Festwochen, Ruhrtriennale, Donaueschinger Musiktage, Warsaw Autumn, Munich Biennale, PAN Music Festival Korea, Time:Spans Festival New York, Musica Strasbourg, ULTIMA Oslo, Art Share L.A., ONASSIS Athens or Metro Club Kyoto.
-Her audio-visual installations such as COVERED CULTURE (Muntendorf/Lobeck) for 60 singers and performers or the sound installation ||: Forest of Breath :|| were exhibited at Duolun Museum of Modern Art (Shanghai), TPAM/BANKArtTemporary (Yokohama), LOOP Alt Space (Seoul), Kyoto Experiment or the Kunsthalle Mannheim in collaboration with the National Theatre Mannheim.
+Her works have been featured at major international festivals, including Festival d’Automne Paris, Wiener Festwochen, Ruhrtriennale, Donaueschinger Musiktage, Warsaw Autumn, Munich Biennale, PAN Korea, Time:Spans New York, Musica Strasbourg, ULTIMA Oslo, Art Share L.A., ONASSIS Athens or Hollandfestival.
+Her audio-visual installations, such as COVERED CULTURE (for 60 singers and performers) or the sound installation ||: Forest of Breath :|| have been shown at Duolun Museum Shanghai, TPAM/BANKArtTemporary Yokohama, LOOP Alt Space Seoul, Kyoto Experiment, and Kunsthalle Mannheim in collaboration with the National Theatre Mannheim.